Syarhey Rumas: Biography

 Rumas was born in Gomel, but in early 1970s his family moved to Minsk.
 He graduated from the Higher Military Financial School in Yaroslavl (1990) and the Academy of Public Administration in Minsk (1995).
 In the early 1990s, Rumas successively served in the National Bank of the Republic of Belarus as a chief of several departments and in private banks.
 In 1995, he became a regional director of Belarusbank and later became the first deputy chairman of the board of this bank.
 In 2001, Rumas was awarded a Candidate of Sciences degree in economics, his thesis was entitled "Ways of optimization of resource structure of commercial bank".
 In 2005, he headed Belagroprombank, another big state-owned bank in Belarus.

 In 2010, he was made a vice-premier in the new government led by his old acquaintance Mikhail Myasnikovich.
 During the financial crisis of 2011, Rumas supervised the creation of a program of structural reforms, which was criticized by the president Alexander Lukashenko and his adviser Sergey Tkachyov.
 Rumas advocated privatization, foreign investments, and abolition of preferential loans for state-owned companies In 2012, Alexander Lukashenko appointed him a head of Development Bank of the Republic of Belarus.

-Rumas was appointed Prime Minister by Alexander Lukashenko on August 18, 2018.
+Rumas was appointed prime minister by Alexander Lukashenko on August 18, 2018.
 The decree had a clause on the subsequent approval of Rumas's appointment in the House of Representatives, but the Constitution prescribes an opposite procedure.
 According to Radio Free Europe/Radio Liberty, his predecessor Andrey Kobyakov was appointed in the same way.

 Rumas also heads the Football Federation of Belarus and the Organising Committee of the 2019 European Games in Minsk.

 On 3 June 2020, President Alexander Lukashenko dismissed the Rumas government.

 On 16 August 2020, an Instagram account belonging to Rumas issued a message of support to anti-Lukashenko protesters and asked for those responsible for abuse against protesters to be held to account.
 Rumas's wife also published a photograph of herself and Rumas on the roof of a building overlooking the protests, together with a message of support.

+In February 2023, Rumas was blacklisted by Ukraine.